-This page has information on the proposed regulations and how to have your say.
+This page has information on the proposed regulations.

 About the proposed regulations

 In 2017, the Government strengthened the regulatory framework for the decommissioning of offshore oil and gas structures and pipelines in New Zealand’s Exclusive Economic Zone (EEZ).
 This includes a new requirement for operators to provide a decommissioning plan before applying for a decommissioning-related marine consent.